Midway Atoll: Infrastructure

 The atoll has some 20 mi of roads, 4.8 mi of pipelines, one port on Sand Island (World Port Index Nr.
 56328, MIDWAY ISLAND), and an airfield.
 As of 2004, Henderson Field airfield at Midway Atoll, with its one active runway (rwy 06/24, around 8000 ft long) has been designated as an emergency diversion airport for aircraft flying under ETOPS rules.
 Although the FWS closed all airport operations on November 22, 2004, public access to the island was restored in March 2008.

 Eastern Island Airstrip is a disused airfield used by U.S. forces during the Battle of Midway.
 It is mostly constructed of Marston Mat and was built by the United States Navy Seabees.

 Climate

-Despite being located at 28°12′ N, which is north of the Tropic of Cancer, Midway Atoll has a tropical savanna climate (Köppen As) with very pleasant year-round temperatures.
+Despite being located at 28°12′ N, which is north of the Tropic of Cancer, Midway Atoll has a tropical savanna climate (Köppen As) bordering a subtropical climate (Cfa) and a tropical rainforest climate (Af), with very pleasant year-round temperatures.
 Rainfall is fairly evenly distributed throughout the year, with only one month (June) having an average annual precipitation of less than 60 mm.